HismaelOliveira/GAN-MNIST/README.md

 ## Results
 <img src="https://matheusfacure.github.io/img/tutorial/vanilla_gan/digit_gan.gif">
 The results can be seen above.
-Notice how, at the beginning of the training, RAG produces only noise.
+Notice how, at the beginning of the training, GAN produces only noise.
 As the training happens, the generated images come closer and closer with handwritten digits.
 Eventually, the generated images all resemble each other.
 That means the training has collapsed.
 Or the generator has found that producing ones is a shortcut to trick the discriminator easily, or the discriminator is at a very low cost.